 Our aim is simple – to save lives, avoid cancellations of essential and emergency surgery due to lighting problems, prevent unnecessary deaths from unsafe surgery and to empower surgical teams in low-resource countries with a robust, low-cost headlight to be used during operations.

 We have released a set of specifications (the Lifebox Light Target Product Profile) that we believe will meet the needs of patients and clinicians in resource-constrained settings, and are taking the next steps to make robust, affordable surgical lighting available to surgeons wherever they may work.
+To download our expression of interest form, please click here: Lifebox Light request for EoIs Dec 2018.

 If you are a manufacturer interested in being a part of this exciting new project or would like more information, then please contact: